Anniepoo/enron/README.md

 you can also download  the  dependencies  as   a  single  zip  file from http://www.swi-prolog.org/download/swish/swish-bower-components.zip.
-Unpack the zip file, maintaining the directory structure, from the swish root directory to create the directory web/bower_components.
+Unpack the zip file, maintaining the directory structure, from the swish root directory to create the dirsectory web/bower_components.

 Last updated: Apr 8, 2017: upgraded.
 Notably typeahead.js is forward nor backward compatible and you need SWISH with commit